 This dialectical approach fits well with the focus on Contemplatives In Action.
 Barry and Doherty focus on the tensions that they suggest form Jesuit spirituality, the both/and that inherently leads to tensions that some always will want to calm.
 The title takes on the first tension, the tradition of Catholic orders to be either contemplative or action-oriented.
 Ignatius and later Jesuits strongly resisted the call to pray through the hours as almost all other orders did.
-Ignatius thought that long hours of prayer, while helpful, would keep the Jesuits from their work with the people, the primary focus.
+Ignatius thought that long hours of prayer, while helpful, would keep the Jesuits from their work with the people, which was their primary focus.
 But the tension with that action orientation is that Jesuits are most known for giving the Spiritual Exercises (a highly contemplative approach to spiritual direction) and Christian education.

-Rule 13 [of the Society of Jesus Constitution] states: “To maintain a right mind in all things we must always maintain that the white I see, I shall believe to be black, if the hierarchical Church so stipulates”
+Rule 13 [of the Society of Jesus Constitution] states: “To maintain a right mind in all things we must always maintain that the white I see, I shall believe to be black, if the hierarchical Church so stipulates

-Doherty and Barry continually grapple with how Ignatius could on the one hand teach discernment of the spirits, which relies significantly on individual awareness of feelings and emotion while requiring absolute obedience even to the extent of denying the experiential reality that was right before them.
+Doherty and Barry continually grapple with how Ignatius could, on the one hand, teach discernment of the spirits, which relies significantly on individual awareness of feelings and emotion while requiring absolute obedience even to the extent of denying the experiential reality that was right before them.
 “What is surprising is that Ignatius should also place such emphasis on individual discernment, and on learning from experience, and then engage in actions that seem to run counter to his own thinking on obedience.”